-After Open-Heart Surgery, SNOO Was Key to Recovery
+After Open-Heart Surgery, SNOO Was Key for This Baby's Recovery

 Babies pack a lot of accomplishments into a short amount of time…evolving from tiny cuddly blobs (we say this with love!), to engaged, entertaining, on-the-go little humans in the blink of an eye.
 And some babies have extra challenges to overcome, making their accomplishments all the more heartwarming.
 That’s the case with Baby Judah, who in his first months of life, had to undergo and recover from open-heart surgery.